Parents struggle as schools reopen amid coronavirus surge

 DALLAS, Ga.
 (AP) — Putting your child on the bus for the first day of school is always a leap of faith for a parent.
-Now, on top of the normal worries about teachers and lessons and adjusting to new routines, there’s COVID-19.
+Now, on top of the usual worries about youngsters adjusting to new teachers and classmates, there’s COVID-19.

-Rachel Adamus was feeling those emotions at sunrise Monday as she got 7-year-old Paul ready for his first day of second grade and 5-year-old Neva ready for the start of kindergarten.
+Rachel Adamus was feeling those emotions Monday morning as she got 7-year-old Paul ready for his first day of second grade and prepared 5-year-old Neva for the start of kindergarten.

-With a new school year beginning this week in some states, Adamus is struggling to balance her fears with her belief that her children need to go to school for the sake of their education.
-The death toll in the U.S. from the coronavirus has reached about 155,000, and cases are rising in numerous states.
+With a new school year beginning this week in some states, Adamus struggled to balance her fears with her belief that her children need the socialization and instruction that school provides, even as the U.S. death toll from the coronavirus has hit about 155,000 and cases are rising in numerous places.

 As the bus pulled away from the curb in Adamus' Dallas, Georgia, neighborhood, the tears finally began to fall.

-"I tried not to cry.
-I’m usually not like this on the first day of school,” said Adamus, who said her aunt died from COVID-19 in Alabama and her husband’s great uncle succumbed to the virus in a New Jersey nursing home.
-“This is the hardest it’s been.”
+“We have kept them protected for so long,” said Adamus, who said her aunt died from COVID-19 in Alabama and her husband’s great uncle succumbed to the virus in a New Jersey nursing home.
+"They haven’t been to restaurants.
+We only go to parks if no one else is there.
+We don’t take them to the grocery store.
+And now they’re going to be in the classroom with however many kids for an entire day with a teacher.”

-The Adamus children are among tens of thousands of students in Georgia and across the nation who were set to resume in-person school Monday for the first time since March.
+The Adamus children are among tens of thousands of students across the nation who were set to resume in-person school Monday for the first time since March.
+Parents in Louisiana, Mississippi and Tennessee will also be among those navigating the new academic year this week.

+Many schools that are resuming in-person instruction are also giving parents a stay-at-home virtual option; Adamus, like many other parents, decided against that.
+Other schools are planning a hybrid approach, with youngsters alternating between in-person classes and online learning.

-Both youngsters were wearing masks, although that is not mandatory for the 30,000 students in Paulding County, about 25 miles northwest of Atlanta.
+In Georgia's Paulding County, both of Adamus' children wore masks, though that is not mandatory for the 30,000 students in the county, about 25 miles northwest of Atlanta.
+Adamus said her son and daughter understand what’s happening at a basic level — that there are germs and they need to stay home.

-Nine districts were starting face-to-face classes in Georgia, all also offering parents a stay-at-home virtual option.
-That’s in addition to three districts that started face-to-face classes last week.
-Five more Georgia districts were starting all-online classes on Monday.

-Parents in Louisiana and Tennessee will also be among those navigating the new academic year as schools open up in parts of those states this week.
-Schools in Hawaii were supposed to reopen Tuesday, but the teachers union led a move to delay that until Aug 17.

-Many schools are planning a hybrid approach, with students alternating between in-person classes and online instruction.
-Some schools will have full in-person instruction for lower grade levels only.
+“My daughter’s been saying a lot lately, `I can’t wait for the germs to go away,’” she said.

-Adamus lives near North Paulding High School, where the principal sent a letter over the weekend announcing a football player tested positive for the coronavirus after attending practice.
-The Georgia High School Association, in a memo sent last week, said it has received reports of 655 positive tests since workouts for football and other sports started on June 8.
-Mandatory practices began statewide last week.
+Adamus lives near North Paulding High School, where the principal sent a letter over the weekend announcing a football player tested positive for the virus after attending practice.
+The Georgia High School Association, in a memo last week, said it has received reports of 655 positive tests since workouts for football and other sports started on June 8.

-In Mississippi, where the virus is spreading fast, 44 districts begin classes in person this week, starting Monday with the rural 1,700-student Newton County system east of Jackson.
-The 2,700-student Corinth district was the first traditional district to begin class in Mississippi last week.
-By week's end, one Corinth High student had tested positive and a dozen or more classmates were in quarantine.
+In Mississippi, where the virus is spreading fast, Emily Thompson’s son started the sixth grade at Newton County Middle/High School in Decatur.
+Thompson, a pharmacist, said she felt relief watching him get in line to have his temperature taken before entering the building.

+She and her husband, who also works in health care, found it was a “nightmare” trying to keep the boy and their two other elementary school-age children on track with their studies.
+She said she is not overly worried about her children getting sick at school.

+“It would be more detrimental not to send them, in my opinion, than for them to hang out and do the virtual learning,” she said.
+“I think they’re going to get more interaction at school.
+They are going to learn more at school.
+They just need to be in that setting.”

-In Indiana, where schools reopened last week, a student at Greenfield-Central Junior High School tested positive on the first day back to class.
+In Indiana, where schools reopened last week, a student at Greenfield-Central Junior High tested positive on the first day back to class and was isolated in the school clinic.

-School Superintendent Harold Olin said the student was tested days earlier and attended class before receiving the results.
-The student was isolated in the school clinic, while school nurses worked to identify others who may have had close contact.

-“This really does not change our plans,” Olin said.
+“This really does not change our plans,” School Superintendent Harold Olin said.
 “We knew that we would have a positive case at some point in the fall.
 We simply did not think it would happen on Day One.”

+Elsewhere in Indiana, Elwood Junior Senior High suspended in-person classes two days into the school year after at least one staffer tested positive.

-One student who won’t be starting at North Paulding on Monday is Aliyah Williams.
-Her mother, Erica Williams, said she was keeping the 14-year-old freshman home because two of her younger sons have cystic fibrosis and she can’t risk their being exposed.
-Williams said she thinks her daughter will be OK academically with online classes.
-But she’s worried about Aliyah’s inability to see her friends.
+One student who wasn't starting at North Paulding on Monday was Aliyah Williams.
+Her mother, Erica Williams, said she is keeping the 14-year-old freshman home because two of her younger sons have cystic fibrosis and she can’t risk their being exposed.
+Williams said she thinks her daughter will be OK academically with online classes, which up to 30% of the district's students have enrolled in.
+But she is worried about Aliyah’s inability to see her friends.

 “She’s a social butterfly.
 That’s a big part of her personality," Williams said.